 Wanting More Free Time and Less Stress

-- Age (18 – 21 depending on the state)
+- Age (18–21, depending on the state)

 - High school diploma or GED

-- Legal U.S. citizen or permanent resident status
+- Legal U.S. resident or citizen

 Licensing for Property Managers